sergey-dryabzhinsky/dedupsqlfs/README.md

 ## Status

-Development on DedupFS began as a proof of concept to find out how much disk space the author could free by employing deduplication to store his daily backups.
+Development on DedupSqlFS began as a proof of concept to find out how much disk space the author could free by employing deduplication to store his daily backups.
 Since then it's become more or less usable as a way to archive old backups, i.e. for secondary storage deduplication.
 It's not recommended to use the file system for primary storage though, simply because the file system is too slow.
 I also wouldn't recommend depending on DedupFS just yet, at least until a proper set of automated tests has been written and successfully run to prove the correctness of the code.

 The file system initially stored everything in a multiple [SQLite](http://www.sqlite.org/) databases.
  It turned out that in single file database after the database grew beyond 8 GB the write speed would drop